ECHOAD/passagejs/packages/passagejs/README.md

 ```
 ### Broadcasting messages

-Now that you have your `stargateClient`, you can broadcast messages:
+Now that you have your `passageClient`, you can broadcast messages:

 ```js
 const { send } = cosmos.bank.v1beta1.MessageComposer.withTypeUrl;